Looking to save money on Oahu? Find out about the top cheap hotels on Oahu and how to book them, keep on reading for all the info!

 151 Uluniu Avenue Honolulu, HI 96815

-Royal Grove Waikiki is probably the best deal I have found.
+Royal Grove Waikiki is probably the best deal I have found for cheap hotels in Hawaii.
 I would call the interior “vintage” and I love it!

 Stepping into one of the rooms feels like walking back in time to 1970’s Hawaii – in the best way possible!
 Think of the original Hawaii Five-0 or Magnum P.I.!